Moldacot lock-stitch rotary sewing machine of

 separate serial numbers to help head office in London distinguish

-Moldacots Makers Marks
+Moldacots Makers Marks known so far

 Holroyd of Manchester patented London stamp